 This slow cooker butter chicken recipe is perfect if you’re feeling like a nice warm creamy curry for lunch or dinner.
 This dish will take you about 20 minutes to prepare and then about 6 hours in the slow cooker.

-Your typical butter chicken curry is usually pretty mild in terms of spices so if you’re a fan of the heat then this will probably disappoint.
-However, just simply add some chilli powder to the spices and you will have that heat you’re looking for.
-I recommend adding about 1-2 tsp. this will of course vary depending on how hot you want it.
+Your typical butter chicken curry is usually pretty mild regarding spices, so if you’re a fan of the heat, this will probably disappoint.
+However, just add some chili powder to the spices, and you will have that heat you’re looking for.
+I recommend adding about one or two teaspoons this will, of course, vary depending on how hot you want it.

-Like any curry this is best served with some rice and naan bread but of course this all comes down to what you feel like.
-If you’re feeling like something a bit healthier than just normal white rice then something like a cauliflower rice may interest you.
-You can eat this just by itself if you don’t feel like cooking any extras up.
+Like any curry, this is best to serve with some rice and naan bread, but of course, this all comes down to what you feel like.
+If you’re feeling like something a bit healthier than just regular white rice, then something like cauliflower rice may interest you.
+You can eat this by itself if you don’t feel like cooking any extras up.

-If you want to see how this is all done visually then be sure to check out the video below.
-It goes through every step for making a super delicious butter chicken curry.
+If you want to see how this delicious curry is all done visually, then be sure to check out the video below.
+It goes through every step of making a super delightful butter chicken curry.

 Slow Cooker Butter Chicken Recipe